lunfardo314/lunfardo314.github.io/txdocs/tx.md

 In Proxima, we adopt this approach too: we treat each UTXO as tuple of terminal elements $(c_0, \dots c_{k-1})$ where each $c_i$ is a bytecode of a script.

-All the data, such as amounts or addresses, are wrapped into those scripts too: there are no such thing as _data field_ in the Proxima's UTXO, all is scripts.
+All the data, such as amounts or addresses, are wrapped into those scripts too: there are no such thing as "data field" in the Proxima's UTXO, all is scripts.
 The scripts can access all elements in the transaction context $T^{ctx}$ and enforce **logical relations between any data elements of the transaction context**: inside one UTXO, between several of them, between inputs and outputs and so on.

 Further we will describe a simple functional language *EasyFL* which is used for the scripting.
 Here, the main point is that **each script is a closed formula, which represents a composition of function calls and data**, serialized as a bytecode.

-The formula plays two roles: as a validation script and as serialization primitive for the UTXO data.
+The formula plays two roles: as a validation script and as a serialization primitive for the UTXO data.

 Formula is a **validity constraint imposed on the transaction data elements**, specified by their paths in the $T^{ctx}$.
 For a transaction $T$ to be valid, all of its scripts must return *true* when evaluated in the context of $T^{ctx}$.
 The producer of the transaction, by placing those scripts into a UTXO, impose validity constraints on the transaction: both on the producing, and, later, on the consuming one;